openlegacy/openlegacy-public-hub-demos/oracle-db/insurance/README.md

 ## Run No Code

-- Go to `resources\docker` [policy-oracle-nocode.json](./resources/docker/account-cics-nocode.json) and update the project name and api key.
+- Go to `resources\docker` and update the [policy-oracle-nocode.json](./resources/docker/policy-oracle-nocode.json)  project name and api key.

-- Go to `resources\docker` and run the [docker-compose.yml](./resources/docker/docker-compose.yml) using the following command: `docker-compose up -d`
+- Go to `resources\docker` and run the [docker-compose.yml](./resources/docker/docker-compose.yml) file using the following command: `docker-compose up -d`

 ## Open API